Woman at Point Zero: Publication history

 Initially, Egyptian publishers rejected the book and the first edition was published by Dar al-Adab in Beirut in 1977 (with a second edition in 1979).
 Woman at Point Zero has subsequently been published in twenty-two languages.
-The English-language translation was originally published in 1983 by Zed Books in London and Room 400 in New York.
+The English-language translation was originally published in 1983 by Zed Books in London.

 Plot summary

 The novel opens with a psychiatrist who is researching inmates at a women's prison.
-The prison doctor speaks of a woman, Firdaus, who is unlike any of the murderers in the prison: she rarely eats or sleeps, she never talks, she never accepts visitors.
-She feels certain the woman is incapable of murder, but she has refused to sign any appeals on her behalf.
+The prison doctor speaks of a woman, Firdaus, who is unlike any of the murderers in the prison.
 The psychiatrist makes several attempts to speak with her, but Firdaus declines.
-The rejections cause the psychiatrist to have a crisis of self-confidence.
-She becomes consumed with the idea that Firdaus is better than herself, and possibly better than even the president, whom she has refused to send an appeal to.
-As the psychiatrist is leaving the warder comes to her with an urgent message: Firdaus wants to speak to her.
-Upon meeting, Firdaus promptly tells her to close the window, sit down, and listen.
-She explains that she is going to be executed that evening and she wants to tell her life story.
+The day before her execution, Firdaus decides that she wishes to speak with the psychiatrist, and begins to tell the psychiatrist her story.

 Firdaus describes a poor childhood in a farming community.
 She recalls that she was confused by the disparity between her father's actions, such as beating her mother, and his dedication to the Islamic faith.
 Those days were relatively happy days, as she was sent out to the fields to work and tend the goats.
 She enjoys the friendship of a boy named Mohammadain, with whom she plays "bride and bridegroom", and describes her first encounters with clitoral stimulation.
 One day Firdaus's mother sends for a woman with a knife, who mutilates her genitals.
 From that point on Firdaus is assigned work in the home.
-Firdaus' uncle begins to take a sexual interest in her and she describes her new lack of clitoral sensitivity, noting, "He was doing to me what Mohammadain had done to me before.
-In fact, he was doing even more, but I no longer felt the strong sensation of pleasure that radiated from an unknown and yet familiar part of my body. ...
-It was as if I could not longer recall the exact spot from which it used to arise, or as though a part of me, of my being, was gone and would never return."
+Firdaus' uncle begins to take a sexual interest in her.